istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 The Istio CNI plugin may cause networking connectivity problems for any application `initContainers`.
 When using Istio CNI, `kubelet` starts an injected pod with the following steps:
 1. The Istio CNI plugin sets up traffic redirection to the Istio sidecar proxy within the pod.
-1. All init containers execute and successfully complete.
+1. All init containers execute and complete successfully.
-1. The Istio sidecar proxy is started in the pod along with the pod's other containers.
+1. The Istio sidecar proxy starts in the pod along with the pod's other containers.

-Init containers execute before the sidecar proxy is started, which may result in traffic loss during their execution.
+Init containers execute before the sidecar proxy starts, which can result in traffic loss during their execution.
-This traffic loss can be avoided by:
+Avoid this traffic loss with one or both of the following settings:
-- setting the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any CIDRs the init containers communicate with,
+- Set the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any CIDRs the init containers communicate with.
-- and/or setting the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the specific outbound ports the init containers use.
+- Set the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the specific outbound ports the init containers use.

 ### Compatibility with other CNI plugins